jayomeara/automationFrameworks_pyTest/_notes/general_notes.md

 --

 **FIXTURES**
-Don't need to be imported - pytest does it automaticly
+Don't need to be imported - pytest does it automatically

 **Skips and Failures**
     @mark.skip(reason="test")